lshpaner/model_metrics/source/performance_assessment.rst

     :type image_path_svg: str, optional
     :param text_wrap: Maximum character width before wrapping plot titles.
 If ``None``, no wrapping is applied.
     :type text_wrap: int, optional
     :param curve_kwgs: Plot styling for PR curves.
-Accepts a list of dictionaries or a nested dictionary keyed by model_titles.
+Accepts a list of dictionaries or a nested dictionary keyed by model_title.
     :type curve_kwgs: list[dict] or dict[str, dict], optional
     :param grid: Whether to organize the PR plots in a subplot grid layout.
 Cannot be used with ``overlay=True`` or ``group_category``.
     :type grid: bool, optional